-The Andrew Carnegie Fellows Program provides fellowships advancing research in the social sciences and humanities.
+The Andrew Carnegie Fellows Program provides support for high-caliber scholarship in the social sciences and humanities.
 The anticipated result of each fellowship is the publication of a book or major study.
-The 2017 Andrew Carnegie Fellows will provide new perspectives on topics such as countering extremist narratives on social media, violence against women in politics, opportunity and education, and immigration enforcement and future of American democracy.
+The 2017 Andrew Carnegie Fellows will provide new perspectives on topics such as countering extremist narratives on social media, violence against women in politics, opportunity and education, and immigration enforcement and the future of U.S. democracy.

 2017 Andrew Carnegie Fellows and Proposals

 Daron Acemoglu Massachusetts Institute of Technology, Elizabeth and James Killian Professor of Economics.
 Project title: Building State Capacity.